 JetBlue: JetBlue has a tiered change and cancellation policy based on the purchase price of the ticket.
 Cancelling or changing your flight will cost $75 for fares $99 or less, $100 on fares below $150, and $150 on fares costing $150 and more.
 Changes and cancellations to “Mint” fares can be made more than 60 days before departure for just $75 and $150 after that.
 Same-day changes are available for $75, and changes or cancellations to Blue Flex Fares are handled at no cost.

 Southwest Airlines: Southwest Airlines has the most flexible change and cancellation policy available, charging zero fees to change or cancel your flight.
 Yes, you read that right: You can change or cancel any upcoming Southwest reservation for free.
 On paid flights, refunds come in the form of a non-transferable credit.
-Award flights see your points redeposited at no charge, which is just one reason transferring points to Southwest is one of my favorite ways to use Chase Ultimate Rewards points.
+Changed or cancelled award flights, regardless of whether you earned your points from paid flights or by using a Southwest credit card, will see your points redeposited at no charge.
 Naturally, you’ll have to make up any price or point difference if you change your reservation to a more expensive ticket.